-Audinate® is the leading provider of professional digital audio networking technologies globally.
-Audinate's Dante® platform distributes digital audio signals over computer networks, and is designed to bring the benefits of IT networking to the professional AV industry.
-Using Dante-enabled products ensures interoperability between audio devices and allows end users to enjoy high quality, flexible solutions-typically with a lower total cost of ownership.
+Audinate® is the leading provider of professional AV networking technologies globally.
+Audinate's Dante platform distributes digital audio and video signals over computer networks, and is designed to bring the benefits of IT networking to the professional AV industry.
+AV-over-IP (AVoIP) using Dante-enabled products ensures interoperability between AV devices and allows end users to enjoy high quality, flexible solutions - typically with a lower total cost of ownership.